tc45/CrewAI-Studio/docs/AUGMENT_PLAN.md

      - Create PR and request review
      - Merge after approval and CI checks pass

+4. **Dependency Management Modernization**
+   - Migrate from requirements.txt to pyproject.toml
+   - Set up Poetry for dependency management
+   - Integrate uv for faster installations
+   - Update installation scripts for both development and production
+   - Update Docker configuration to use the new approach
+   - Create documentation for the new dependency management system

 ### 1.2 Comprehensive Logging System

 **Current Limitation:**